 4. Rapala X-Rap

 The Rapala X-rap is one of the most versatile crankbaits on the market.
-Fished as a twitchbait/jerkbait this thing is absolutely deadly.
+Fished with a specialist crankbait rod as a twitchbait/jerkbait this thing is absolutely deadly.
 It has a feather tail on the rear treble for a very lifelike action as well.
 The “slashbait” action gives the X-rap a darting, hardcutting and aggressive action that is very unique and drives fish crazy.
 It also has a unique casting system, allowing for extremely long casting distance, along with an internal rattle that calls out to fish and brings them in from the immediate area and in low light conditions.
 The X-Rap also suspends on the pause with a rolling action, allowing the bait to hang in place without rising on the pause, and the wobble creates for some explosive strikes.